 2 Samuel 21:1 Reminds Us to Seek God

 God, I think about all the different people who are praying with me right now, and the pictures of trials that they’re walking through and waiting that they are doing.
 Help us to seek your face.
 God, we say together now, as we seek you in the waiting, we trust in you.
 Those who wait on the Lord shall renew their strength.
 They will rise and soar on wings like eagles.

 This Verse Leads Us to Pray for Strength

 God, we pray for that kind of strength, for that kind of soaring and thriving in the middle of the waiting as we rest in you, as we rest trustfully in you, as we trust that you are working in the middle of our waiting, that you were working all things together for the good of those who love you and have been called according to your purpose.
 We seek your face.
 We pray, God, for an end to trials.
 God, we pray for a resolution to what we’re walking through in different ways.

 Just thinking about all the different circumstances represented in our lives as we are waiting and walking through challenges and trials.
 God, we seek your face.
 We pray, do all the work you desire to do in us, through us, around us in our waiting as we trust in you.
 You are good.
 You are wise.
-You are all-powerful.
+And You are all-powerful.
 And you are trustworthy.
-And so we seek your face.
+So we seek your face.
 We want to know you more.
 We want to trust you more.
-We want to love you with all our heart, soul, mind, and strength as you work in our waiting.
-We trust for our good, for other’s good, and ultimately, for your glory.
+And we want to love you with all our heart, soul, mind, and strength as you work in our waiting.
+We trust for our good, for others’ good, and ultimately, for your glory.
 In Jesus’ name, we seek your face.
 Amen.